ozencmustafa/AWS_Deployments/AWS_S3_Deployment.md

 ![image](https://user-images.githubusercontent.com/62793938/230791487-05cd80e7-2b68-4027-a7b7-3dddb9fe70b9.png)

+We also create a cloudfront distribution for non-www bucket.

 5. Finally, configure your domain name to point to the CloudFront distribution.
 This can be done by creating a CNAME record in your DNS settings that points to the CloudFront distribution domain name.